ricardojoserf/covert-control/README.md

 # covert-control

-Control systems remotely by uploading files to Google Drive, OneDrive, Youtube and Telegram using Python to create the files and the listeners.
+Control systems remotely by uploading files to Google Drive, OneDrive, Youtube or Telegram using Python to create the files and the listeners.
 It allows to create text files, images, audio or videos, with the commands in cleartext or encrypted using AES.

 - covert-googledrive.py - Control systems uploading files to a public folder in Google Drive.

 - covert-onedrive.py - Control systems uploading files to a public folder in OneDrive.

-- covert-youtube - Control systems uploading videos to Youtube (updated from [covert-tube](https://github.com/ricardojoserf/covert-tube)).
+- covert-youtube.py - Control systems uploading videos to Youtube (updated from [covert-tube](https://github.com/ricardojoserf/covert-tube)).

 - covert-telegram.py - Control systems with a Telegram bot.